- Summary

 Wrapping the fractured toe with Co-Flex (CoBan) will help to stabilize the toe and compress swelling.
 Co-Flex is used to wrap the toe in a cylindrical manner almost like a little cast.
 In this way, the fracture is not only splinted, but swelling is also controlled.
 Co-Flex can be reused so that a little strip can last several days.
 Other splinting alternatives include a toe straightener, toe loops, or buddy splinting with Co-Flex.
 Lastly, fracture shoes also are helpful to allow for ambulation while offering enough room for the fractured toe.

 Some digital fractures will require surgical care.
-Realignment can usually be accomplished through closedclosed_reduction_broken_toe reduction with or without pin fixation.
+Realignment can usually be accomplished through closed reduction with or without pin fixation.
 Closed reduction means that the fracture is realigned with the patient under anesthesia but without an open incision.
 If fixation is used, pins remain in the fracture for a period of two to six weeks post-closed reduction.

 Fractured toes may take up to 10 weeks to heal depending on the apposition and alignment, severity of the fracture, and the patient's overall ability to heal.